Used and loved by millions

 significant contribution

-Highlights the quality and precision with which the work was carried out.
+Highlights the skill and precision with which the work was carried out.

-Highlights the amount of effort and time spent on the work.
+Highlights the advancement and development achieved through the work.

 FAQs